apollographql/apollo-server/docs/source/features/plugins.md

 This event is emitted when the server has begun fulfilling a request.
 This life-cycle may return an object which implements request life-cycle events, as necessary.

-By including these as a subset of `requestDidStart`, scope can be created and used by more specific events — e.g. `parsingDidStart`, `didResolveOperation` `willSendResponse`, etc.  The request-life-cycle events are defined in [request life-cycle events](#TODO) below.
+The `requestDidStart` event can return an object which implements the `GraphQLRequestListener` interface in order to define more specific [request- life-cycle events](#Request-life-cycle-events) &mdash; e.g. `parsingDidStart`, `didResolveOperation` `willSendResponse`, etc.  By including these as a subset of `requestDidStart`, plugin specific request scope can be created and used by the more granular events.

 ```js
 const server = new ApolloServer({